 - Respecting authorial integrity and the intellectual property rights of others;

 - Respecting and protecting the confidentiality, integrity, and availability of all University IT Resources; and

 E. Additional Prohibited Uses

-- Violating or otherwise compromising the privacy, or any other personal or property right, of other Users or third parties;
+- Violate or compromise the privacy, or any other personal or property right, of other Users or third parties;

 - Disguise or attempt to conceal the identity of the account or other IT Resource being used including spoofing resource addresses, impersonating any other person or entity, or misrepresenting an affiliation with any other person or entity (see the IT Anti-Spoofing Policy for more details);

 - Engage in wasteful use of IT Resources or which unfairly monopolizes them to the exclusion of others;

 - Interfere or degrade security controls of the IT Resources;

 - Exploit or otherwise use the IT Resources for personal gain or commercial purpose;